 The Quality Assurance Manager (QAM) is appointed by the PC and is responsible for the coordination of the SENTINEL evaluation process, by coordinating and giving guiding support to the evaluation activity of each of the participating partners.
 In SENTINEL, the evaluation work is planned, coordinated, and monitored from the start of the project.
-A mechanism for reviewing progress against the success criteria identified by the GA has been already defined in the Quality Assurance Plan of D8.5 (submitted in M3).
+A mechanism for reviewing progress against the success criteria identified by the GA has been already defined in the Quality Assurance Plan of D8.5 (submitted in M3) and further updated on the D8.6, "The SENTINEL QA plan and periodic monitoring report - second version (submitted on M18)".
 The QAM will ensure that goals set by the GA are fully implemented on a day-to-day basis.

-Dr. Tatiana Trantidou (ITML, t.trantidou@itml.gr) and Dr. Siranush Akarmazyan (ITML, siranush@itml.gr) have been assigned for the role of QAM for the project.
+• Dr. Tatiana Trantidou (ITML, t.trantidou@itml.gr) and Dr. Siranush Akarmazyan (ITML, siranush@itml.gr) have been assigned for the role of QAM for the project.